 4) actual information about the communicative field;

-§ Regulatory information about the course of interaction serves the purposes of beginning, continuing and ending the interaction itself.
+§ regulatory information about the course of interaction, serves the purposes of beginning, continuing and ending the interaction itself.

-Modal dialogue is a powerful means of personal cognition; the expression "dialogical comprehension of the personality" can be meaningfully interpreted as a way of revealing the personal content of the interlocutor by constantly initiating it with modal stimuli.
+Modal dialogue is a powerful means of personal cognition; the expression “dialogical comprehension of personality” can be meaningfully interpreted as a way of revealing the personal content of the interlocutor by constantly initiating it with modal stimuli.

-The communicative process is actually carried out as a sequence of communicative acts, each of which performs a specific function in the communicative exchange and is linguistically formalized in the form of an utterance.
+The communicative process is actually carried out as a sequence of communicative acts, each of which performs a specific function in the communicative exchange and is linguistically formalized in the form of a statement.
 The function of requesting information is carried out by an interrogative statement; the development of a single fund of meanings (cognitions) is carried out in the form of a request for agreement or disagreement.
-The transfer of information is carried out by a narrative statement, and depending on the attitude of the communicator to the transmitted information (for example, whether he considers it completely reliable or not), the statement can be in the form of an assertion, belief, assumption.
-A communicative action can perform the function of stimulating action, regulating the flow of information, expressing intention, etc.
+The transfer of information is carried out by a narrative statement, and depending on the attitude of the communicator to transmitted information(for example, whether he considers it completely reliable or not) the statement can be in the form of a statement, belief, assumption.
+A communicative action can perform the function of inciting action, regulating the flow of information, expressing intention, etc.

-dialogue, which is the main subject of consideration by M.M.
+· dialogue, which is the main subject of consideration by M.M.
 Bakhtin, is a type of modal dialogue that develops on the basis of predominantly modal stimuli containing information about the personal characteristics of the subject.

 LITERATURE

-Psychological studies of communication / Ed. ed.
+Psychological research communication / Answer. ed.
 B.F.
 Lomov, A.V.
 Belyaeva, V.N.
-Nosulenko.- M., Publishing House "Nauka", 1985. - 344 p.
+Nosulenko. - M., Publishing house "Science", 1985. - 344 p.

 Bodalev A.A.
 Personality and communication. – M. 1988.

 Bakhtin M.M.
-Problems of Dostoevsky's Poetics. - M .: Publishing house "Fiction", 1979. - 470 p.
+Problems of Dostoevsky's poetics. - M.: Publishing house "Fiction", 1979. - 470 p.

 Argumentation as a mechanism of rhetorical influence

-A. assumes the reasonableness of those who perceive it, their ability to rationally weigh the arguments, accept them or challenge them.
+A. assumes the reasonableness of those who perceive it, their ability to rationally weigh arguments, accept them or challenge them.

 What else to read